 24 PROHIBIT ALL CHARGES FOR INTERPRETERS.
-Prohibit requiring payment (including fees, costs, or other expenses) for court-provided interpreters?
-10 No - Not probable without funding Communicating Court Services WEIGHT Nevada Goal Probability POST SIGNS IN COMMONLY SPOKEN LANGUAGES AT ALL ENTRY AND MAJOR ACCESS POINTS.
-25 Post signs that language services will be provided without charge, upon request, at all entry and major service access points and in the most common languages spoken?
-5 Yes 26 PROVIDE SPECIFIC NOTICE ON COURT FORMS IN COMMONLY SPOKEN LANGUAGES OF OPTION FOR LANGUAGE ASSISTANCE.
-Provide to parties and witnesses in all cases through court forms initiating court involvement (i.e., for complaints, summons, subpoenas) specific notice in the most common languages spoken that language services will be provided upon request?
-5 No - Not probable without unification and funding 27 PROVIDE NOTICE IN COMMONLY SPOKEN LANGUAGES IN ALL PUBLICATIONS.
-Provide notice that language services will be provided without charge upon request in all brochures, publications, notices and direct written communications and in the most common languages spoken?
-5 No - Not probable without unification and funding 28 PROVIDE NOTICE IN COMMONLY SPOKEN LANGUAGES AT ALL POINTS OF ELECTRONIC ACCESS.
-Provide notice in commonly spoken languages at all points of electronic access that language services will be provided without charge upon request?
-5 No - Not probable without unification and funding 29 OFFER ON-LINE FREQUENTLY ASKED QUESTIONS AND ANSWERS (FAQ).
-Offer on-line video/audio answers in the most commonly spoken languages to frequently asked questions?
-5 No - Not probable without unification and funding 30 PROVIDE WRITTEN NOTICE IN COMMONLY SPOKEN LANGUAGES OF FREE LANGUAGE SERVICES.
-Require court staff to provide at all points of contact with users written notice in commonly spoken languages that language services are available without charge?
-1 No - Not probable without unification and funding 31 OFFER "I SPEAK" CARDS.
-Offer "I speak" cards in all languages identified through the needs assessment as potential user languages (NOT limited to the most common languages spoken)?
-1 No Already Provided Submitting a request for review 32 INCLUDE IN ALL NOTICES AN EXPLANATION OF HOW TO FILE A COMPLAINT.
+Prohibit requiring payment (including fees, cos or other expenses) for court-provided interpreters? sts, 10 No - Not probable without funding Communicating Court Services WEIGHT Nevada Goal Probability POST SIGNS IN COMMONLY SPOKEN LANGUAGES AT ALL ENTRY AND MAJOR ACCESS POINT rs.
+25 Post signs that language services will be provided without charge, upon request, at all entry a major service access points and in the most common languages spoken? and 5 Yes 26 PROVIDE SPECIFIC NOTICE ON COURT FORMS IN COMMONLY SPOKEN LANGUAGES OF OPTI FOR LANGUAGE ASSISTANCE.
+Provide to parties and witnesses in all cases through court forr initiating court involvement (i.e., for complaints, summons, subpoenas) specific notice in the most common languages spoken that language services will be provided upon request? rms 5 No - Not probable without unification and funding 27 PROVIDE NOTICE IN COMMONLY SPOKEN LANGUAGES IN ALL PUBLICATIONS.
+Provide notice language services will be provided without charge upon request in all brochures, publications notices and direct written communications and in the most common languages spoken?
+No - Not probable without unification and funding PROVIDE NOTICE IN COMMONLY SPOKEN LANGUAGES AT ALL POINTS OF ELECTRONIC ACCE Provide notice in commonly spoken languages at all points of electronic access that language services will be provided without charge upon request?
+No - Not probable without unification and funding 29 OFFER ON-LINE FREQUENTLY ASKED QUESTIONS AND ANSWERS (FAQ).
+Offer on-line video/audio answers in the most commonly spoken languages to frequently asked questions? ?
+5 No - Not probable without unification and funding PROVIDE WRITTEN NOTICE IN COMMONLY SPOKEN LANGUAGES OF FREE LANGUAGE SERVID Require court staff to provide at all points of contact with users written notice in commonly spoken languages that language services are available without charge?
+ICES.
+No - Not probable without unification and funding OFFER "I SPEAK" CARDS.
+Offer "I speak" cards in all languages identified through the ne assessment as potential user languages (NOT limited to the most common languages spoken No Already Provided Submitting a request for review INCLUDE IN ALL NOTICES AN EXPLANATION OF HOW TO FILE A COMPLAINT.
 Include in all notices an explanation in the most commonly spoken languages of how to file a complaint regarding the deficiency or poor quality of language services?
-1 No - Not probable without unification and funding Technology WEIGHT Nevada Goal Probability 33 5 No Survey the courts annually to ensure continuity Possible: Currently all courts already have something in place 34 PROVIDE IN EACH COURTHOUSE, OUTSIDE THE COURTROOOMS, AT LEAST ONE ACCESS POINT TO REMOTE INTERPRETER TECHNOLOGY?
-5 No Survey the courts annually to ensure continuity Possible: Currently all courts already have something in place 35 TEST BILINGUAL STAFF.
-Test bilingual staff who the court employs to offer language assistance, using validated instrument and adopted standards to ascertain fitness to provide direct language assistance to people with limited English proficiency (not interpret)?
-5 No Looking into funding options Not probable without funding RAW SCORE 159 24 SCALED SCORE 15.09
+1 No - Not probable without unification and funding Technology WEIGHT Nevada Goal Probability PROVIDE ALL COURTROOMS WITH REMOTE INTERPRETER TECHNOLOGY?
+33 5 No Survey the courts annually to ensure continuity Possible: Currently all courts already have something in place PROVIDE IN EACH COURTHOUSE, OUTSIDE THE COURTROOOMS, AT LEAST ONE ACCESS PO 34 TO REMOTE INTERPRETER TECHNOLOGY?
+5 No Survey the courts annually to ensure continuity Possible: Currently all courts already have something in place TEST BILINGUAL STAFF.
+Test bilingual staff who the court employs to offer language assistan using validated instrument and adopted standards to ascertain fitness to provide direct langu No Looking into funding options Not probable without funding assistance to people with limited English proficiency (not interpret)?
+RAW SCORE 159 24 15.09